Turn 15 - Days 81 to 82 - The White Hills

 The circular ruins turned out to be an eery looking giant stone head, that had seemingly rolled from a great height to lay on the ground.
 It must have been some time ago, as vegetation had grown all over it, and through its empty eyes.
 The company reached it shortly after the enemy.
 There were Hu-Mans and desperate looking Elain all mixed in together, as if they had run into each other by accident.
 They did however have a mean looking captain, who had thrashed them into some semblance of order, but not enough that they had thought to post guards.

-"I would very much like a look at that", said Godric, "pointing towards the satchel that the captain had set down, carelessly as he was required to chase his ragged band around to get them setting up camp".
+"I would very much like a look at that", said Godric, pointing towards the satchel that the captain had thrown down, rather carelessly, forced as she was to chase up her ragged band and have them set camp.

 "Right you are", said Ruairidh, and as one they were off, the hedgehog and Mina letting out a screaming, bellowing war cry that shook the enemy to their foundations.